-Example: (3+5) is bad because not enough spaces.
+Example: (3+5) is bad because it does not have enough spaces.

-Example: (3 + 5) is good because spacing is perfect.
+Example: (3 + 5) is good because the spacing is perfect.

 This requires that you know what a token is.
-I cover this in the text book.
+I cover this in the textbook.

 Mistake: adding spaces inside a quoted string changes its meaning.
 A quoted string is by itself a single token.
 I require spaces between tokens, not within tokens.